AppColony/slate/source/includes/api/v2/locations/_update.md

 }'
 ```

-This endpoint updates a location with a given ID.
+This endpoint updates a Location with a given ID.

 ### HTTP Request